The HobbitHouse Ilustrated Glossary of Woodworking terms

 throat --- (1) The slot on the sole of a plane or spokeshave where the blade protrudes and through which shavings are ejected.

 throat --- (2) A dimension that is a limiting factor in the size of a workpiece that can be accommodated by a tool.
 As examples, the throat of a scroll saw is the distance from the blade to the part of the rear frame that is closest to the blade, and the throat of a drill press is the distance from the point where the drill bit hits the workpiece to the closest point on the support column and the throat of a bar clamp is the distance from the center of the jaw to the bar.
 This throat size is the size you normally see associated with some tools.
 For example, when someone talks about a 16" bandsaw, the 16" is the throat size.
 Note, however, that on a lathe, the distance from the centerline of the headstock down to the bed is NOT referred to as the throat, and in fact the dimension that is always specified on a lathe is TWICE what it would be if it were specified the same way that throat is.
 On a lathe, the manufacturers use twice what would be the throat distance and they call that double distance the swing.
-On a clamp, the throat is NOT the specified size, but rather the maximum length of opening between jaws is the number used.
+On a clamp, the throat is NOT the specified size, but rather the maximum length of opening between jaws is the number used and it is called the "capacity" of the clamp (if there is a throat size on clamps, it's the distance from the bar to the jaw but that's usually called the "depth" of the clamp).
 Examples:

 through and through --- a log cutting technique in which the entire log is simply cut in a series of parallel slices.
 A log sawn this way will produce a very few quartersawn boards (as it cuts right through, or very near, the pith) and the rest will be flat cut boards.
 This is often abbreviated to T&T, or T/T. There is a pic of a T&T cut log stacked with stickers, with the term sticker.
 T&T cutting is one of the most efficient ways of cutting logs - quarter cutting has a slightly higher yield, but quarter cutting is considerably more work because the log quarters have to be repositioned after each cut.
 Also, through and through cutting produces wider logs on average than any other cutting technique.
 Here's a drawing of a through and through cut log: